 2. Find a good benchmark for your coding tests.
 Focus on the statistics around candidates’ scores rather than on the code they submit.
 If too many candidates are passing your coding assessments, then increase the threshold required to advance in the process.
 If too few pass, then decrease the threshold.
 Constantly monitor the data to ensure you’re sending your clients the right volume and quality of candidates.

 We’re excited to be able to partner with so many companies on their tech hiring.
-From aspirational startups, to burgeoning mid-sized companies, to enterprise giants, to staffing companies, we’ve learned a ton about how different organizations weave coding tests into their technical recruiting.
-What insights will we gain from sending millions more coding assignments and working with thousands more businesses?
+From aspirational startups, to burgeoning mid-sized companies, to enterprise giants, to staffing companies, we’ve learned a ton about how different organizations weave online coding tests into their technical recruiting.
+What developer insights will we gain from sending millions more coding assignments and working with thousands more businesses?

 Want to try Codility for your team?
 Start a free 7 day trial of our tech recruiting platform now: